 AEC services for a two year acceleration in math at the elementary level are provided to identified students in the area of mathematics at grades 4 and 5.
-To identify students for participation in this program we evaluate student test data.
-Our experience has shown that students consistently scoring in the 98 or 99 percentile on the Measure of Academic Progress (MAP) Test have the most success in this demanding program.
-Students are identified at the end of third grade using a matrix of their six most recent MAP math data points.
+To identify students for participation in this program we evaluate multiple student measures.
+Our experience has shown that students consistently scoring in the 98 or 99 percentile on the Measure of Academic Progress (MAP) Test, and exceed grade level standards on local and state assessments have the most success in this demanding program.
+Students are first identified at the end of third grade using a matrix.
+The identification process occurs again at the end of 4th grade as well to provide additional opportunities to students.
 Approximately the top 5% of students are identified district wide.

-Beginning in grade 3, AEC teachers also work with flexible math groups for 30 minutes a day using both MAP math data as well as unit pre-tests from the classrooms.
-These groups change with each unit, and provide the AEC teachers with an opportunity to work with students who may meet the criteria for accelerated math instruction in the future.
+In 2nd and 3rd grade, AEC teachers also work with all students through flexible math groups for 30 minutes a day using both MAP math data as well as unit pre-tests from the classrooms to form groups.
+These groupings change with each unit, and provide the AEC teachers with an opportunity to work with all students to provide enrichment opportunities.

 Accelerated and Gifted Services at the Middle School Level

 Accelerated and Gifted services at the Middle School level are provided to identified students in the area of mathematics and literacy at grades 6, 7, and 8.